vitalii-samoilenko/ai-chat-bot/readme.md

 __Ban__/__Unban__, __Mod__/__Unmod__, __Welcome__/__Unwelcome__ and __Promote__/__Demote__ will add/remove usernames to/from __Banned__, __Moderated__, __Welcomed__ and __Promoted__ list correspondingly

-Before sending reply to __Moderated__ user it will be sent to bots' own channel, for example:
+Before sending reply to __Moderated__ user it will be sent to bots' own channel, as well as original question, for example:

 ```
-202505102244507310000: to be or not to be is a very popular question yet to be answered
+202505102244507310000 to be or not to be is a very popular question yet to be answered
 ```

 First part is the message __key__, second one is the actual reply yet to be sent. __Allow__/__Deny__ commands could be used to manage them